Welcome to Upper School

 Social Studies

-Integrated Social Studies 9 and 10 (ISS9 and ISS10) are the foundational social science courses in the Upper School curriculum.
-This is a revisioned program, which carries with it a focus on inquiry-based learning, 21st Century Skills (including communication, collaboration, critical thinking, and creativity), and taxonomic thinking scaffolding.
-The student is at the center of the exploration.
+Integrated Social Studies 9 and 10 (ISS9 and ISS10) are the foundational social studies courses in the Upper School curriculum.
+This is a concept-based program, designed using contemporary pedagogical paradigms.
+The Integrated Social Studies program carries with it a focus on inquiry-based learning, 21st Century Skills (including communication, collaboration, critical thinking, and creativity), and taxonomic thinking scaffolding.
+The student is placed at the center of the exploration.

-The Grade 9 and 10 Social Studies program encourages students to respect and understand the world around them and equips them with the necessary investigative skills to inquire into disciplines such as human geography, political science, economics, and history with an emphasis on the United States.
-It encourages dynamic learners, both students, and teachers, to consider local and global concepts such as sustainability and technology.
+The grade 9 and 10 Social Studies program encourages students to respect and understand the world around them and equips them with the necessary investigative skills to inquire into multiple disciplines such as political science, economics, human geography, sociology, and history.
+It encourages dynamic learners to consider local and global concepts such as identity, power, sustainability, and technology.
+Building transfer skills which transcend the boxed classroom model is tantamount.
+This is something that both explicitly and implicitly invites an interdisciplinary lens and creates connections with multiple disciplines across the Upper School spectrum.

 Credits: 1 credit per year